jasonrowsell/bank-tech-test-ruby/README.md

 I would consider converting my `Transaction` class to a Struct/OpenStruct.
 A `Struct` is a dummy data container.
 Unlike an object, it’s used for bundling and serving a set of informations without any logic.
 It provides a pair of getter/setter methods for each attribute that it contains.
 This is similar to the attr_accessor method for classes. `OpenStruct` acts very similarly to `Struct`, except that it doesn't have a defined list of attributes.
 It can accept a hash of attributes when instantiated, and you can add new attributes to the object dynamically.
 It isn't as fast as `Struct`, but it is more flexible.

+## Feedback

+> Hi Jason,
+> Here’s the feedback for your bank tech test.
+Overall, this one’s a pass for me !
+Great job !
+I just have some minor feedback for
+> you feel free to move onto either Gilded Rose in ruby, or redo this one in JS (or do the gilded rose in JS!)
+>
+> What I liked:
+>
+> - The `bin` files were a good touch as well as a really helpful README.
+This kind of UX stuff is great :grinning:
+> - Printer class is great, loved that you used a separate conversion class and the way your methods are organized so that you
+>   format late and don’t store them already formatted for currency as a string :printer:
+> - The validation and abstraction of exceptions to give them their own custom Error types was great :rotating_light:
+> - The way you used the `inject` method to calculate the balance is picture perfect.
+>   That’s exactly how I’d expect to see it done 🧵
+> - Feature test is great ! ♽

 ## Planning

 ### User Stories